charmbracelet/bubbletea/README.md

 either inline, full-window, or a mix of both.
 It's been battle-tested in several large projects and is production-ready.

+It features a standard framerate-based renderer which is used by default as well as support for high-performance scrollable regions when needed.

 To get started, see the [tutorials][tutorials] and [examples][examples].

 [tutorials]: https://github.com/charmbracelet/tea/tree/master/tutorials